HMS Magnificent (1894)

 HMS Magnificent was one of the nine Majestic-class pre-dreadnought battleships of the Royal Navy.
 She entered service in late 1895 with the Channel Fleet, remaining with the fleet through its subsequent reorganisation into the Atlantic Fleet.
 In 1905, an explosion caused the deaths of 18 men but she remained in service until 1906, after which she underwent a refit.
 She served with the Home Fleet for most of her pre-war service.

-Among the oldest of Britain's battleships at the time, Magnificent was a guard ship on the Humber when World War I broke out.
+Among the oldest of Britain's battleships at the time, Magnificent was a guard ship on the Humber when the First World War broke out.
 She was then, together with her sister ship Hannibal, assigned to Scapa Flow as a guard ship.
 In 1915, she was stripped of her main armament, and later in that year was converted to a troopship for use in the Dardanelles Campaign.
 Returning to England in 1916, she was inactive until late 1917, at which time she was converted to an ammunition ship.
 She continued to serve in this role until 1921, at which time she was decommissioned before being scrapped the following year.